 What is a yukata?

 The yukata (浴衣) is a Japanese garment that resembles a kimono.
-It is therefore a garment that covers the upper and lower body.
+It is a garment that covers both the upper and lower body.
 It has a clean, straight cut and long sleeves.
-Unlike the kimono which is made with very noble fabrics (silk), the yukata is a lightweight version usually made of cotton sometimes with linen and/or hemp.
+Unlike the kimono, which is made from very noble fabrics (silk), the yukata is a lightweight version usually made of cotton, sometimes with linen and/or hemp.

-Nothing beats strolling through the festival and enjoying the fireworks dressed in a pretty colorful yukata.
-It has really become a fashionable garment and young girls and boys choose them carefully to look their best at the festival!
+There’s nothing better than strolling through the festival and enjoying the fireworks dressed in a pretty colorful yukata.
+It has really become a fashionable garment, and young girls and boys choose theirs carefully to look their best at the festival!

-Generally made of cotton, this traditional thin and light garment is ideal to wear in summer when the weather is hot and humid.
+Usually made of cotton, this traditional thin and lightweight garment is ideal to wear in summer when the weather is hot and humid.
 Just like the Japanese kimono, the yukata is accessorized with a belt.
 Women wear it at the waist and men on the hips.
 It is worn directly over underwear.

-The yukata comes in many colors and prints.
-Some feature stripes, geometric shapes, flowers, and traditional Japanese designs (cherry blossoms, wagara…) while others focus on simplicity.
-If the yukata of young women and children are particularly colorful and decorated with patterns, men and older people choose simplicity and darker tones.
+The yukata comes in many colors and patterns.
+Some feature stripes, geometric shapes, flowers, and traditional Japanese designs (cherry blossoms, wagara…), while others focus on simplicity.
+While yukata for young women and children are particularly colorful and decorated with motifs, men and older people prefer simplicity and darker tones.

 What is the history of this garment?

-The yukata appeared in the onsen: the Japanese hot spring baths during the Heian period.
+The yukata appeared in onsen: Japanese hot spring baths during the Heian period.
 Originally, it was a linen garment called yukatabaria that nobles used to dry themselves after their bath.
-This custom was adopted by the samurai of the Edo period.
+This custom was adopted by samurai during the Edo period.
 Later, with the development of thermal tourism in Japan, this robe became widespread in public baths.
-Its name literally means "bath garment".
+Its name literally means "bath garment."
 Today, this lightweight kimono is often offered in hotels and ryokan (traditional Japanese inns) where it serves as casual indoor wear.

 My boyfriend’s yukata

-My boyfriend wanted a traditional yukata in sober indigo tones but with a little touch of fantasy.
-So, we chose together a plain indigo blue fabric and a fabric featuring a traditional pattern mixing seigaiha (wave), rabbits, and sakura flowers.
+My boyfriend wanted a traditional yukata in more sober indigo tones but with a little touch of whimsy.
+So, we chose together a plain indigo blue fabric and a fabric featuring a traditional pattern mixing seigaiha (waves), rabbits, and sakura flowers.

 We both liked this pattern: